nsnam/ns-3-dev-git/src/lte/doc/source/lte-testing.rst

    \mathrm{T_{test-2}} = 0.0 \times 1 + 0.752 \times 2 + 0.248 \times 3 = 2.248

-The expected throughput is calculted by counting the number of transmission slots available during the simulation (e.g., the number of TTIs) and the size of the TB in the simulation, in detail:
+The expected throughput is calculated by counting the number of transmission slots available during the simulation (e.g., the number of TTIs) and the size of the TB in the simulation, in detail:

 .. math::